 Brock Abroad: Namibia

-The Office of International Services and Programs Abroad provides members of the Brock community with the opportunity to learn more about southern Africa.
+The Office of International Services provides members of the Brock community with the opportunity to learn more about Southern Africa.
 For 3 weeks in May following the year-end final exams,this program allows for students to learn outside the traditional elements of education (lectures, labs, and seminars).

 Participants will have the opportunity to volunteer with children, other university students and adults.
 This is an excellent opportunity for students to learn about Namibia by working with Namibians.
 Working alongside local partners offers participants the opportunity to not only learn about the country but about themselves and their place in the world.
 The program also provides students with social events and travel opportunities to experience the varied culture within Namibia.
 Students are encouraged to explore key social issues: poverty, education, and community development, and are expected to participate in seminars at Brock during the months prior to departing.

-The BA: Namibia program is well-established at Brock and in May 2013, it celebrated its seventh year.
+The BA: Namibia program is well-established at Brock and in May 2014, it celebrated its eigth year.
 During this time, over 100 Brock participants have found it to be a life changing experience.
 Also, if you are a member of International Plus, you can use this experience toward completing your IP certificate.